AssetFetch/spec/spec.md

 However, these solutions are usually implemented using addons/plugins and are hard-coded to work with one 3D suite and one vendor, which creates a new set of issues:

-Vendors wanting to offer this improved user experience for their customers find themselves needing to build and maintain multiple pieces of software with limited opportunities for code reuse as every new plugin must be built within the language, framework and constraints presented by the target host application.
+Vendors wanting to offer this improved user experience for their customers find themselves needing to build and maintain multiple pieces of software with limited opportunities for code reuse as every new plugin must be built within the language, framework and constraints presented by the host application.

 In light of this, many vendors choose to only offer a native integration for one or two applications or no native integrations at all.
 This may be because they don't have the resources and skills required or because development of such systems is not justifiable from a business perspective.